agusprats/agusprats/README.md

 ---
-- 🔭  I’m currently working on my portfolio and learning how to deploy web applications...
+- 🔭  I’m currently working on my portfolio ...
 - 🌱  Tech communities I like: Irish Computer Society and WWCode.
 - 😄  Fun fact: I´m also lawyer and photographer.